MOD-Magazine/MOD-Magazine/April23/update-cycle.md

 ## Challenges for Modders

 When Mojang releases an update, modders must update their mods to ensure that they are compatible with the latest version of the game.
 This can be a time-consuming process, as modders must review and update their code to work with any changes made in the update.
-Modders also face the challenge of keeping up with the frequency of updates, as Mojang releases updates on a regular basis.
+Modders also face the challenge of keeping up with the increased frequency of updates due to Mojangs new update strategy.

 ## Benefits for Modders